Secure-Embedded-Systems/rootcanal-ches2022/artifact/README.md

 **Setup:**
 To run NGA on your design, first the following scripts should be adjusted according to the design.
-- generate_graph.py: In the current form, this code can generate the graph from a gate-level netlist synthesized for SkyWater 130nm standard cell library.
+- `nga/generate_graph.py`: In the current form, this code can generate the graph from a gate-level netlist synthesized for SkyWater 130nm standard cell library and is used by `nga/nga.py`.
 Set the variable `MAIN_MODULE` to the name of the top-level module.

-- nga.py: set the following variables
+- `nga/nga.py`: set the following variables
 	- `ACA_RESULTS_FILE`: set to the ACA output file
 	- `PC_LOG_DIR`: set to the PC log file
 	- `ASSEMBLY_FILE`: the disassmebly file of the software program